EdoEpi/Mannaiatore/README.md

 KNOBS: Each knob works in the same way.
 It has got 20 steps and each step assumes a different value in base of its function.
 Moving the knob, a function calculates the current grade of the knob, and according to it, the value referred to that knob is changed in real time.

 ## Effect Panel
-- The chain of effect is built in serie with the three oscillators and it can be built in real time choosing a combination of the following effects:
+- The chain of effects is built in serie with the three oscillators and it can be built in real time choosing a combination of the following effects:

     - DELAY: It can be managed using a TIME knob and a LEVEL knob.
 The first one controls the delay time and the second one the delay volume.

-    - FILTER: There are two kind of filters: LOWPASS and HIGHPASS, that are controlled by a frequency cutoff that ranges from 20Hz to 20khZ
+    - FILTER: There are two kind of filters: LOWPASS and HIGHPASS, that are controlled by a frequency cutoff that ranges from 20Hz to 20kHz

-    - DISTORTION: This is a distorsion built mathematically by a function.
+    - DISTORTION: This is a distortion built mathematically by a function.
 Its drive can be controlled by the knob DRIVE

     - REVERB: The dry/wet level can be controlled by knob LEVEL.

     <p align="center"> <img src="./img/effects.png" height="300"> </p>

 ## Onscreen Keyboard
-- Can be used either with the mouse, PC keyboard or MIDI controller.
+- It can be used either with the mouse, PC keyboard or MIDI controller.

 - With the following button, you can change the octave range if you play with the mouse or with PC keyboard.